The green hills of Earth part 1

 And insists, on more than one occasion, that the post-

 Nowhere on that page, or indeed any other page, is Earth’s elevation given as 54 degrees.
 In fact, as best I can tell, the only references to elevation at all relate to the sun or to landscape.
 Earth’s elevation isn’t mentioned.
 Now either stray knows this and he’s lying, or he’s never read the document and he’s lying.
 Either way, it’s just not true.
-His cinfusion is illustrated by this:
+His confusion is illustrated by this:

 NASA SP-